mdmcoin/mdmdex/dex/README_DOCKER.md

 Directory `/docker/matcher-server/data` will be used for storing Matcher Server data.
 If you want to move from JAR/DEB installation to the Docker, you can put your own Matcher Server state here.

-If you are using encrypted file as a Matcher Server account storage, please, put `account.dat` file in this directory and do not forget to specify `waves.dex.account-storage.type = "encrypted-file"` settings in `local.conf`.
+If you are using encrypted file as a Matcher Server account storage, please, put `account.dat` file in this directory and do not forget to specify `TN.dex.account-storage.type = "encrypted-file"` settings in `local.conf`.

 Directory `/docker/matcher-server/config` is used to provide all necessary runtime configurations of the Matcher Server.
 Note that:
   1. `/docker/matcher-server/config/local.conf` should be provided (see its mandatory content above)